Rethinking Global Context in Crowd Counting: Method

-\textbf{Context Token.} Recall that we approach crowd counting as a dense prediction problem, and each patch token transforms local RGB input to a local density map prediction.
+\myPara{Context Token.} Recall that we approach crowd counting as a dense prediction problem, and each patch token transforms local RGB input to a local density map prediction.
 Therefore, even though the patch tokens $T$ are in principle able to interact globally in ViT~\cite{dosovitskiy2021image}, our mode of dense supervision renders each token to be primarily concerned with its local region.
 In order to foster global information exchange without compromising capacity for local features, we delegate the collection of global context to a context token $t_{con}$.
-This way, patch tokens remain dedicated to the local predictions.
-The context token is the key input for the TAM module as described in \S\ref{subsec:method_tam}, which disseminates the global context back to the local tokens.
-In \S\ref{subsec:method_rtm} we explain how to guide the learning of context token through the RTM module.
+In contrast, previous transformer-based approaches to dense prediction~\cite{SETR} only employ local tokens without explicitly modelling the global context.
+In our framework, the context token is the key input for the {TAM} as described in \Sa{}\ref{subsec:method_tam}, which disseminates the global context back to the local tokens.
+The local tokens therefore remain dedicated to their local predictions.
+In \Sa{}\ref{subsec:method_rtm} we explain how to guide the learning of context token through the RTM module.
 But first, we give a brief description of the main transformer of our framework.

-\textbf{Main Transformer.} The main transformer follow the same architecture as ViT~\cite{dosovitskiy2021image}, but have less channels in intermediate layers to reduce redundancy within original ViT model.
+\myPara{Main Transformer.} The main transformer follow the same architecture as ViT~\cite{dosovitskiy2021image}, but have less channels in intermediate layers to reduce redundancy within original ViT model.
 As laid out above, we append the context token $t_{con}$ to the patch tokens $T$ to facilitate global-local interaction.
 Following \cite{dosovitskiy2021image}, position embedding $E$ is also added.
-The main transformer is denoted as follows Here, $l$ is the number of layers in the main transformer. $T_l$ is the feature sequence from the last layer of transformers.
+The main transformer is denoted as follows:

+Here, $l$ is the number of layers in the main transformer. $T_l$ is the feature sequence from the last layer of transformers.
 It has global receptive fields which are effective for crowd counting task.
-Since a context token is added in the beginning, we split $T_l$ as follows where $F_p \in \mathbb{R}^{N\times d}$ is the feature corresponding to image patches, and $F_c \in \mathbb{R}^d$ is the feature vector corresponding to context token $t_{con}$.
-To recover spatial structure, $F_p$ is reshaped to $\mathbb{R}^{d \times h_2\times w_2}$. $F_p$ is further refined by token-attention module (TAM) to predict the density map and $F_c$ is used by the proposed regression-token module (RTM) to predict the overall count for the image . \\
+Since a context token is added in the beginning, we split $T_l$ as follows